guardian/path-manager/readme.md

 Please see [/migrator/readme.md](migrator/readme.md).

-## Populate CODE with PROD data
+## Database backups

+Path manager stores its data in a DynamoDB database.
+It is backed up daily using [AWS Backup](https://docs.aws.amazon.com/aws-backup/latest/devguide/whatisbackup.html).

-Path manager is backed by a DynamoDB database.
-You can restore a backup to a new database table using AWS Backup.
-See [here](https://docs.aws.amazon.com/aws-backup/latest/devguide/restoring-dynamodb.html) for instructions on how to do this.
+If you need PROD data in CODE, you can restore a backup to a new database table.
+See [this guide](https://docs.aws.amazon.com/aws-backup/latest/devguide/restoring-dynamodb.html) for instructions on how to do this.

 ## Argo JSON